 Curriculum & Resource Selection

 TRCA utilizes a “best books” approach to its curriculum.
-Rather than subscribing to a single publisher or “school” of classical education, TRCA’s academic experts research, analyze, and select curriculum tools that best suit our learning community.
+Rather than subscribing to a single publisher or “school” of classical education, TRCA seeks to analyze and select curriculum tools that best suit our learning community.
 Our curricular choices are based upon the following criteria:

 - The texts support a Christian view of God, oneself, and creation; where alternative worldviews are espoused, content can easily be adjusted or discussed by teachers and parents.